harutomo-jp/harutomo-jp.github.io/_posts/2025-06-23-Kerberoasting.md

 ### RED ALERT! - AS-REP Roasting

-In its most basic form, the client now has the ability to request
+In its most basic form, the client has the ability to request the KDC to issue keys for any member server on the domain